 BBC Television comedy detailing the fortunes of Reginald Iolanthe Perrin.
 Disillusioned after a long career at Sunshine Desserts, Perrin goes through a mid-life crisis and fakes his own death.
 Returning in disguise after various attempts at finding a 'new life', he gets his old job back and finds nothing has changed.
 He is eventually found out, and in the second series has success with a chain of shops selling useless junk.
 That becomes so successful that he feels he has created a monster and decides to destroy it.
 In the third and final series he has a dream of forming a commune which his long suffering colleagues help bring to reality.
 Unfortunately that also fails and he finds himself back in a job not unlike the one he originally had at Sunshine Desserts.
 Written by

-I didn't get where I am today by sleeping with sweaty, Caledonian chefs!
+I didn't get where I am today by biting people in the changing room.

 See more »